lucaspein/matrixSearchConsoleApp/README.md

 # matrixSearchConsoleApp

 1.- IEnumerable input matrix & worsStream

 2.- Max 64x64

 3.- All the rows has the same length

-4.- Horizontal words would be searched from right to left, vertical should up to down 5.- The matrix could not be squared
+4.- Horizontal words would be searched from right to left, vertical should up to down

+5.- The matrix could not be squared

 6.- Top 10 found words order by occurrence

 7.- Return empty IEnumerable if no words found

 Analysis

+i.
 Read the matrix data only once in each direction

+ii.
 Data shouldn't be validated

-It would break if not all the rows have the same number of characters The matrix may not be squared, the vertical & horizontal searches must be separated
+iii.It would break if not all the rows have the same number of characters

+iv.The matrix may not be squared, the vertical & horizontal searches must be separated

  public class WordFinder
     {